Dr James Smith

 Profile

 Dr James Smith joined the Chemistry & Biochemistry Section in the School of FS&N in September 2016 as a Lecturer in Biochemistry (in Metabolic & Biophysical Modelling).
-Previously, he was an MRC Senior Investigator Scientist in Metabolomics at the MRC Human Nutrition Research Elsie Widdowson Laboratory, Cambridge and a Lecturer for the BBSRC-MRC-funded SysMIC doctoral training course in advanced quantitative skills for biosciences, at UCL and Birkbeck College London.
-For many years, he was an Affiliated Lecturer and research supervisor in computational biology at the Dept of Applied Mathematics & Theoretical Physics, University of Cambridge.
+Previously, he was an MRC Senior Investigator Scientist at the MRC Human Nutrition Research Elsie Widdowson Laboratory, Cambridge.

 Responsibilities